Written byJenny Zeng

 How to Fix Time Machine Stuck on Preparing Backup?

-Summary: Why does your Time Machine keeps failing at preparing backup?
+Summary: Why does your Time Machine keep failing at preparing backup?
 Read this post to decipher the possible reasons for your case and fix Time Machine stuck on preparing backup in macOS.

 How can you tell if Time Machine is stuck on preparing backup?

-- Step 1: Launch Time Machine by clicking on the Apple logo > System Preferences > Time Machine app.
+Step 1: Launch Time Machine by clicking on the Apple menu > System Preferences > Time Machine app.